 In the photo below, a farmer from Ettimadai Village in Tamil Nadu walks his field in the dry season.
 While working here we counted 10 bore wells, each one 300 + meters deep...and all dry.

 So we implemented a groundwater recharge project.

-A double monsoon feeds this area every year, and in the first season the farmer's well rose to a level of 5 meters above the previous year.
+A double monsoon feeds the area every year, and in the first season the farmer's well rose to a level of 5 meters above the previous year.
 No worries about it overflowing though.
-Even with the water we added, the level of the well was still down 30 meters from the time the farmer was a boy.
-But little by little it's coming up again.
+Even with the additional water, the level of the well was still down 30 meters from the time when the farmer was a boy.
+But now, with the help of Permaculture design, it's coming up again.